 If you’ve created an exciting blog post or ebook, you’ll naturally want to work on making sure that you are driving as much traffic to it as possible.
 Part of that strategy should always include internal linking, and understanding how the other pages of your website can contribute value toward your new page.

-If you are working on any important campaign, it’s absolutely critical to figure out which of your already great, high-authority pages should be linking to your new page, or what ongoing efforts can continue to build link authority for your site over time.
-And with great internal linking, ranking for very difficult keyword phrases is made much easier as you share the authority of your other best content with your new efforts.
+If you're working on any important campaign, it’s absolutely critical to figure out which of your already great, high-authority pages should be linking to your new page, or what ongoing efforts can continue to build link authority for your site over time.
+This process is called internal linking.

 Why Internal Linking Is Important

 Remember that a search engine’s ultimate goal is to surface the very best few pages about a topic on the web.
 With the focus that most linkbuilders and SEO specialists have on inbound links and developing links from other sites, it is easy to overlook how internal linking is important.

 While it’s obviously better to have more people than just yourself voting for your content, if you don’t start by voting for yourself, the search engines will have a difficult time considering your page as one of the best on the web.
 Internal links are valuable not just because they are a direct signal that your content is important, but also because those links themselves pass on their own link authority.

 While these pages are ranking well and bringing traffic into your website on their own, there is a second layer of SEO benefit that they can bring to your website if you properly apply them to your internal linking strategy.

-How to Leverage Internal Linking
+How to Establish an Internal Link Structure

 Start by considering how a search engine understands the value of an internal link; it’s looking at how many pages on your website link to that page, and how they link to it.
 If every page of your website links to something, it must be important to you -- like your homepage, or your blog’s homepage.

 3 Ways to Improve the Internal Linking on Your Website